For Your Consideration: A Creative Los Angeles Loft

 One of the most used pieces in the place is the Cirque Ceiling Fan with Light by Minka Aire.
 With its interesting round blades and rich tones, the fan could be considered a design symbol for the entire loft: playful and creative, yet modern and sophisticated.
 It seems appropriate, therefore that there are about a dozen of them scattered throughout the space.

 Around the corner and behind the kitchen, the loft is sectioned off into numerous conversation and entertainment areas.
 The spaces are divided not by walls, but through the use of area rugs and furniture arrangement.
-The feeling is mostly mid-century modern with furnishings like a red Arne Jacobsen Egg Chair, Eero Aarino’s suspended Bubble Chair and green plush Pony, and Charles and Ray Eames’ Molded Plywood Chair.
+The feeling is mostly mid-century modern with furnishings like a red Arne Jacobsen Egg Chair, Eero Aarino’s suspended Bubble Chair and green plush Pony, and Charles and Ray Eames’ Molded Plywood Chair by Herman Miller.
 The graphic nature of these furnishings are well complemented by rounded lighting like the Flos Glo-Ball Pendants and an Atomium Floor Lamp by Kundalini:

 Pretty much the only actual walled-in “rooms” in the loft are the bedroom and master bath.
 In the bathroom, another sculptural light fixture brings ultra-contemporary contrast to the otherwise clean and natural space.
 (And yes, that’s another Cirque Ceiling Fan back in the bedroom):